zawzaww/zawzaww.github.io/_posts/2022-02-14-write-k8s-helm-chart.md

   description: Helm Official Logo by Helm Community
 ---

-In **Helm Series** articles, I will share about writing **Kubernetes Helm chart**, deep dive into YAML-based **Helm template language** syntax, **Helm chart development** tips and tricks.
+In [Helm](https://zawzaww.github.io/tags/helm) series of articles, I will share about writing **Kubernetes Helm chart**, deep dive into YAML-based **Helm template language** syntax, **Helm chart development** tips and tricks.
 In this article, I will focus on how to write a simple Helm Chart to deploy web application on Kubernetes.
-I will demostrate with simple containerized Python Flask application to write Helm Chart and deploy on Kubernetes cluster.
+I will demostrate with simple containerized Python Flask application to write Helm Chart and deploy it on Kubernetes cluster.

 ## Prerequisites
  - Kubernetes Cluster, You can use [minikube](https://minikube.sigs.k8s.io/docs) (or) any other tools for setup local Kubernetes cluser.